-I’d been wanting to try Charlotte Tilbury for ages, so when I saw her Beauty Advent Calendar, I thought it would be a good (and expensive) way to try out a load of her products.
+I’d been wanting to try Charlotte Tilbury for ages, so when I saw her Beauty Advent Calendar, I thought it would be a good way to try out a load of her products for a fairly unbeatable price.

 I’ve been seeing Charlotte Tilbury products all over social media recently, particularly Instagram, with a lot of reviews praising her products, so I wanted to see what all the fuss was about.